7dpk/In-memory-key-value-store-go/README.md

   - `database.go`: Defines the `Database` struct and its associated methods, including `NewDatabase`, `Set`, `Get`, `QPush`, `QPop` and `BQPop`. `startExpiryCleanup` function handles the expiry cleanup functionality.
 - `handlers/`
   - `http_handler.go`: Implements the HTTP request handlers for the database commands.
+- `commandparser/`
+  - `commandparser.go`: This function implements command parsing in a user-friendly manner, while also checking for continuous spaces and disregarding them.
+It also includes error handling to address cases of malformed commands or incorrect numbers of arguments being passed.

 ## Database Functionality